NUMINE Token (NUMI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NUMINE Token Historical Price

-According to the latest data gathered on NUMINE Token live price page, the current price of NUMINE Token is 0.065811USD.
-The circulating supply of NUMINE Token(NUMI) is 102.50M NUMI , giving it a market capitalization of $6.75M.
+According to the latest data gathered on NUMINE Token live price page, the current price of NUMINE Token is 0.067342USD.
+The circulating supply of NUMINE Token(NUMI) is 102.50M NUMI , giving it a market capitalization of $6.91M.

 - 30 Days0.00%$ --$ 0.071872$ 0.052506